UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 where $$d^{nm}$$ is the disparity of the lowest cost match for a location.
 By defining the cost this way the lowest cost match approaches the margin and the ground truth cost approaches 0.
 #### Propagation Loss
-To apply loss on the tiles the authors' expand the tiles to the full resolution disparities.
+To apply loss on the tiles the authors expand the tiles to the full resolution disparities.
 They also upsample the slant to full-resolution using nearest neighbors.
-The paper uses a general robust loss function (also used in stereo net) and defined as $\rho$ and apply a truncation to this loss with a threshold $A$.
+The paper uses a general robust loss function (also used in StereoNet) and defined as $\rho$ and apply a truncation to this loss with a threshold $A$.

 $$L^{prop}(d, dx, dy) = \rho(\text{min}(\lvert d^{d^{gt} - \hat d}\rvert, A), \alpha, c)$$